QuackorSnack

 mediumwellnessgoop

-Gwyneth Paltrow is an actress and founder of Goop, a lifestyle and wellness brand that sells premium products while promoting unscientific health claims.
-Goop paid a $145,000 settlement in 2018 for making unsubstantiated health claims about its jade egg products.
-The brand has promoted vaginal steam
+Academy Award-winning actress and founder of Goop, a lifestyle and wellness brand that sells premium health and beauty products.
+The company has featured products and practices including jade eggs, IV vitamin drips, and detox regimens.
+Goop paid a $145,000 civil settlement in 2018 over marketing claims related to its jade egg products.
+The brand generates significant debate about the boundary between wellness culture and evidence-based health.

 3 claimsView →